SlotMatch: Distilling Object-Centric Representations for Unsupervised Video Segmentation: Experiments

 \subsection{Results}

-\paragraph{Quantitative results.} In Table~\ref{table:main_results}, we present comparative results on MOVi-E and YTVIS-2021.
-Remarkably, \textsc{\textsc{SlotMatch}} consistently outperforms all prior methods across both datasets, including its teacher, \textsc{SlotContrast}~\cite{Manasyan-CVPR-2025}.
-Despite having $3.6\times$ fewer parameters and nearly $2\times$ faster inference speed than \textsc{SlotContrast} (as per Table~\ref{table:ablation_timings}), our student achieves higher mask precision (mBO) and comparable or better object separation (FG-ARI).
-Notably, we improve mBO on YTVIS from 32.4 to 32.8, while reducing latency by nearly half, demonstrating that accurate object-centric segmentation does not require large models.
+\textbf{Quantitative results.} In Table~\ref{table:main_results}, we present comparative results on MOVi-E, YTVIS-2021 and DAVIS.
+Remarkably, \textsc{SlotMatch} consistently outperforms all prior methods across these datasets, including its teacher, \textsc{SlotContrast}~\cite{Manasyan-CVPR-2025}.
+Despite having $3.6\times$ fewer parameters and up to $2.7\times$ faster inference speed than \textsc{SlotContrast} (as per Table~\ref{table:ablation_timings}), our student achieves higher mask precision (mBO) and comparable or better object separation (FG-ARI).
+Notably, we improve video mBO on YTVIS from 32.4 (for \textsc{SlotContrast}) to 32.8 (for \textsc{SlotMatch}), while reducing latency by nearly half, showing that accurate object-centric segmentation does not require large models.

-We find that mBO improvements are most consistent on the real-world YTVIS dataset, where the teacher may overfit to slot assignment, but underperform on precise masks.
+We find that mBO improvements are very large on the real-world DAVIS dataset, where the teacher may overfit to slot assignment, but underperform on precise masks.
 Interestingly, our student avoids this overfitting and better balances separation and alignment.
 This aligns with our hypothesis that slot supervision can offer better generalization than end-to-end training with larger capacity alone.

-\paragraph{Qualitative results.} In Figure~\ref{fig:visual_results}, we showcase qualitative comparisons of segmentation masks on challenging examples from MOVi-E and YTVIS.
-Our method produces sharper and more temporally-consistent masks than the student model without distillation.
-On MOVi-E, \textsc{SlotMatch} segments overlapping or partially occluded objects more cleanly, while on real-world YTVIS data, it shows improved boundary alignment and fewer slot collisions.
-These results highlight the benefit of slot-level supervision in guiding the student to focus on meaningful object structure.
+\textbf{Qualitative results.} In Figure \ref{fig:visual_results}, we present a qualitative comparison of segmentation results produced by the teacher, the student model trained without distillation, and our \textsc{SlotMatch} model, across MOVi-E \cite{ghorbani2021movi} (left-hand side) and YTVIS-2021 \cite{vis2021} (right-hand side).

+On MOVi-E, which consists of synthetic scenes with numerous objects, both teacher and student models fail to detect certain objects in the initial video frames, \eg~the box on the left at $t=0$.
+The teacher model suffers from over-clustering (\eg~object on the right at $t=17$), fragmenting single objects into multiple slots, while the student model (without distillation) fails to assign smaller or finer objects to any slot, \eg~the one in the center at $t=7$.
+In contrast, our student trained with \textsc{SlotMatch} consistently recovers missed instances, resolves the over-clustering issue, produces robust slot representations, and maintains temporally consistent slot assignments, \eg~consistent coloring of objects from $t=7$ to $t=17$.

+On YTVIS, a real-world and more challenging dataset with occlusions and poor lighting, we observe similar trends, \ie~both teacher and student models exhibit over-clustering in the initial frames, fragmenting single objects into multiple slots.
+In contrast, \textsc{SlotMatch} effectively refines the spatial extent of the masks and mitigates over-segmentation.
+Furthermore, our method outperforms in both slot assignment (\eg~correctly grouping the street light on the left) and boundary delineation (\eg~guardrail on the right).